Armyworm – Control

 “An army travels by its stomach” according to military lore.

-The first signs are brown patches of bermuda which rapidly grow bigger.
+The first signs are brown patches of grass which rapidly grow bigger.
 The caterpillars feed at night, so the damage is not explainable at first.
 Your first sign of a fall armyworm infestation might be several birds clustered on a turf area.
 Although birds eat the caterpillars, they are no match for hundreds of them in one lawn.
 As their numbers grow, entire lawns and fields can be eaten to the ground.
 The caterpillar is approximately 1 1/2 inch long, with white stripes down its body.
 There are usually two angled stripes on its head – joined to a longer stripe, the marking looks like a long “Y”.

 CONTROL